graezykev/dev-container/README.md

 - Automatic workflows:
   - automatically run `npm install` or `npm start` for your project or other workflow scripts you want

-- Developing outside your office without a computer!
+- Developing outside your office without a PC!

 ## Steps for Dev Containers